kristofersTeaching/predicate-template/README.md

 And commit and push your progress as always

-No we are at the final task, which is the most fun and interesting part.
-The previsou tasks was just to build the components that we will use to build graphs.
+No we are at the first task where we finally will implement some algorithms The previous tasks was just to build the components that we will use to build graphs.

 The tests are in graphs/tests/test_graph.py and the files where you will implement are graphs/factory.py and graphs/graph.py.